チャールストン大学の（英語）語学学校では、グループ短期留学プログラム（Short-Term Program = STP）を開催しています。STPでは、チャーレストン、またアメリカ南部の歴史、建築、技術開発等、それぞれのグループの希望するテーマに沿ったカスタム語学習得プログラムを提供しております。

 The STP offers a language-based cultural exchange, where students are integrated into the regular English proficiency program, sharing dorm suites with American students, and participating in a variety of cultural outings.
 The program curriculum is adapted to the group’s interests, with themes including Charleston history, Southern US history, Charleston architecture, and engineering.

 In March 2018, a group of students from Soka University in Tokyo, Japan, participated in the STP program.

 Soka University previously held an exchange agreement with the College of Charleston, and were interested in re-establishing a relationship.
 Alice Hamilton, Director of the CofC Center for Continuing and Professional Education, connected with Soka University representatives several years ago at the NAFSA (Association of International Educators) conference, and in 2017, met to discuss forming a short-term cultural exchange.

-Soka University ultimately sent 10 students to Charleston, to attend the two-week program.
+Soka University ultimately sent 10 students to Charleston, to attend the three-week program.